Henry Bryant (naturalist): Civil War service

 Bryant took a break from natural history to volunteer as a surgeon during the American Civil War.
 He accepted an appointment as a surgeon for the 20th Regiment Massachusetts Volunteer Infantry, which was also known as "The Harvard Regiment."
 By September 1861, Bryant was promoted to brigade surgeon.
 Soon after, he served on the staff of General Frederick W. Lander until March 2, 1862, when the general died of pneumonia.

 After Lander's death, Bryant was appointed Medical Director for General James Shield, a future senator.
 While serving as this post, Bryant fell off his horse so hard that his knee was nearly amputated.
 Despite the pain, he continued his duties.
 In the middle of 1862, he was placed in charge of organizing several hospitals, including Cliffburn Hospital and Lincoln Hospital.
 However, his mental and physical health collapsed again, and he resigned his commission in May 1863.

 Life after the Civil War

 After the Civil War ended, Bryant made several trips to France, including to purchase the Frédéric de Lafresnaye collection of birds in 1865, which he presented to the Boston Society of Natural History.
 This collection contained nearly 9,000 mostly non-American specimen.
 The unpacking and remounting of the specimen was conducted by younger naturalists, including Charles Johnson Maynard, and took about a year to complete.

 In addition to his visits to France, Bryant collected birds in Florida, the Bahamas, Ontario and Labrador, North Carolina, Cuba, Jamaica and Puerto Rico.
 He was one of the first American ornithologists in the Caribbean.

-He died in Puerto Rico on February 2, 1867 during a brief illness on a collecting trip.
+Bryant died in Puerto Rico on February 2, 1867 during a brief illness on a collecting trip.